input-output-hk/mithril/docs/website/root/manual/operate/run-aggregator-node.md

 #### Verify the version of the binary

-You can check that the Mithril aggregator binary is running the correct version by running:
+You can check if the Mithril aggregator binary is running the correct version by running:

 ```bash
 ./mithril-aggregator -V